-Hydroponics is used to describe this particular cultivation method, which uses water instead of soil as the primary source for growing cannabis.
+Hydroponics is used to describe this particular cultivation method, which uses another growing medium instead of soil to deliver nutrients to plants. .

 The use of hydroponics is believed to date back to 600 BC, where the cultivation method was used in the Hanging Gardens of Babylon.
-Hydroponics was also used in the 10th and 11th centuries by the Aztecs to grow crops at Lake Texcoco, and references to hydroponics were found in the writings of Marco Polo following his exploration of China in the late 13th century.
+Hydroponic techniques were also used in the 10th and 11th centuries by the Aztecs to grow crops at Lake Texcoco, and references to hydroponics were found in the writings of Marco Polo following his exploration of China in the late 13th century.

 Hydroponics is widely considered to be a more effective cultivation method than soil-based gardens because it allows water and other nutrients to be applied directly to the root — as opposed to soil-based gardens, where water and nutrients are absorbed through the soil.
-This allows the root to access the nutrients it needs for optimum growing without having to “search” through the soil—which, when done correctly, can result in larger, healthier plants.
+This allows roots to access the nutrients without having to “search” through the soil—which can result in larger, healthier plants.

-While there are many systems that fall under the hydroponics umbrella, since it encompasses anything that’s soilless and provides oxygen, water, and nutrients to growing cannabis plants, some of the more popular techniques include:
+To grow marijuana hydroponically, it’s important to understand the various techniques used by successful growers.
+There are many systems that fall under the hydroponics umbrella, since it encompasses anything that’s soilless and provides oxygen, water, and nutrients to plants.
+With that in mind, this simple hydroponics cannabis growing guide outlines some of the more popular techniques:

 Deep Water Culture

-Arguably the most simple of all hydroponics systems, the deep water culture technique is popular with beginners just starting out with hydroponics or cultivators looking to keep costs low.
+Arguably the most simple of all hydroponics systems, the deep water culture technique is popular with beginners or cultivators looking to keep costs low.

 In this technique, each plant is placed in a separate pot or container.
-The pots and/or containers are then placed in a tray submerged in water.
-If the pots or containers have the ability to hold water individually, the tray is unnecessary.
+Thecontainers are then placed in a tray and water added to submerge the roots.
+If the containers have the ability to hold water individually, the tray is unnecessary.

-Nutrients are added to the water, which is kept oxygenated using air pumps, allowing the roots to remain submerged underneath the water.
+Nutrients are added to the water, which is kept oxygenated using air pumps, allowing the roots to remain submerged.

 The wick system is another hydroponics technique favored by beginners due to its simplicity.
-With the wick system, plants are placed into a container over a reservoir containing nutrient-filled oxygenated water.
-One end of the wick, which could be constructed from any absorbent material like cotton or cloth, is placed in the reservoir while the other end of the wick is placed in the container.
-The wick acts as the delivery system, using capillary action to draw up nutrients and water to “feed” plants.
+With the wick system, plants are placed into a container over a reservoir containing nutrient-filled, oxygenated water.
+One end of a wick, which could be constructed from any absorbent material like cotton or cloth, is placed in the reservoir while the other end is placed in the container.
+The wick acts as the delivery system, drawing up nutrients and water to feed plants.

 Nutrient Film Technique

-Drip systems are popular with commercial growers because it allows for better control of the amount and frequency of nutrient solution delivered to each plant.
-With a drip system, each plant has its own individual water jet through which the nutrient solution is delivered through a time-controlled pump.
-Any excess solution is then collected back into the reservoir through the recovery system.
+Drip systems are popular with commercial growers because they allow for better control of the amount and frequency of nutrient solution delivered to each plant.
+With a drip system, each plant has its own individual water jet through which the nutrient solution is delivered using a time-controlled pump.
+Any excess solution is then collected back in the reservoir through the recovery system.

 Ebb and Flow/Flood and Drain